pabolang/ParabolicSPDEs/README.md

 estimateParametersSPDE(spde, estimationMethod = "both")
 ```
 This function also supports a list of $N\times M$ matrices and returns the estimated parameters for each matrix respectively.
-Therefore, it is possible to create for example density plots for estimating the natural parameters of the SPDE:
+Therefore, it is possible to create for example density plots for estimating the natural parameters of a SPDE:
 ```r
 spde_list1 <- MCSPDESamples(reputations = 100,theta0 = 0,theta1 = 1,theta2 = 1,sigma = 0.5, numberSpatialPoints = 10, numberTemporalPoints = 1000)
 spde_list2 <- MCSPDESamples(reputations = 100,theta0 = 0,theta1 = 1.1,theta2 = 1,sigma = 1, numberSpatialPoints = 10, numberTemporalPoints = 1000)